On Powerful Ways to Generate: Autoregression, Diffusion, and Beyond: Introduction

 \textbf{Scalability to Hard Problems:}~ The capability to rewrite and backtrack breaks the non-erasable limitations of ARM and standard MDM, enabling our model to achive both optimal parallel time and space complexity (\Cref{thm:main_apmdm}), thus solving many $\textsf{NP}$-hard problems with polynomial space through test-time scaling, i.e. an exponential improvement from $\textsf{P}$ achieved by ARM and standard MDM.
 Empirically, on Sudoku puzzles (\Cref{fig:sudoku_example}), our model achieves 99.28\% accuracy using only 100 training instances, outperforming ARM (87.18\%) and any-order MDM (89.49\%) with $5\times$ parameters trained on 1.8M instances, which is orders of magnitude more.

-\textbf{Structure-Aware Generation:}~ The flexibility to rewrite, insert and delete tokens enables structure-aware generation processes that resist sequential construction, such as gene splicing in biology (\Cref{fig:dna_example}) and 2D graph generation (\Cref{fig:graph_example}).
-To quantify such benefits, we prove ARM cannot even generate matched parentheses (two-sided Dyck-k language) for arbitrary lengths, i.e. one of the most basic skills for code generation, while our model can (\Cref{fig:dyck_example}, \Cref{thm:apmdm_simulation}).
-Empirical results on a graph editing / generation task show that our approach maintains perfect accuracy for increasingly larger graphs, while ARM performance degrades significantly as graph size increases.
+\textbf{Generality to Non-Sequential Objects:}~ The flexibility to rewrite, insert, and delete tokens enables structure-aware generation processes for objects that inherently resist sequential construction, such as DNA recombination in biology (\Cref{fig:dna_example}) and 2D graph generation (\Cref{fig:graph_example}).
+This advantage can be formalized through a simple task of matched parentheses generation (two-sided Dyck-k language), i.e. one of the most basic constraints in coding. \Cref{thm:apmdm_simulation} proves that ARM cannot cover the entire support beyond a length threshold, because enforcing the generation into a left-to-right order demands global foresight of future tokens that is beyond the computational power of constant-depth Transformers.
+In contrast, AP-MDM can easily do so at arbitrary length using insert operations (\Cref{fig:dyck_example}).
+Empirically, we verify the structural generation capability of AP-MDM on a challenging graph editing task.
+The results show that our approach maintains perfect accuracy for increasingly larger graphs, while ARM performance degrades significantly as graph size increases.

 \textbf{Learning and (OOD) Generalization:}~ Our approach enables learning previously-impossible simpler algorithms that significantly improve learning and generalization.
 For parity checking (\Cref{fig:parity_example}), our model achieves 100\% generalization to arbitrary lengths after training on only length-2 sequences, while even the latest GPT models struggle on this embarrassingly simple task.